-The right accounting professional will help you structure your business to maximize profits and minimize taxes.
+The right accounting professional will help you structure your business to maximize profits and minimize taxes for your house flipping financing.
 It isn’t just as simple as taking in rent and paying out bills and handymen.
 Different structures have different tax implications, and you’ll rely on your accountant’s expertise to know what those are.
 Keeping good records with your bookkeeper and leaning on your accountant’s knowledge of the write-offs you qualify for can pay for their fee and more.

 When you’re doing the back-of-the-envelope math on whether to invest in a property, you’ll include expenses such as your mortgage payment, real estate taxes, yearly insurance, and estimate for repairs and vacancy.
 Clearly, your insurance payment can play a big role in whether your next deal cash flows.